-Symptoms Points to Check Verify that: power adapter is properly connected and in good condition; Indicator light is off on connection box is intact; the connection box input voltage and current satisfy the requirements in Section 2.3 (Connection Box).
-Power on again to check if the symptom persists.
-Verify that: power adapter is properly connected and in good condition; if a connection box is used, the connection box is intact; Motor is not running • input voltage and current satisfy the requirements in Section 1.4 (Specifications) and 2.3 (Connection Box); Motor is not running web control can be accessed (see "cannot open web control" on the next page); the lidar is not in standby mode (see Section 4.2 Web Control - Settings).
-Power on again to check if the symptom persists.
+Symptoms Points to Check Verify that power adapter is properly connected and in good condition Indicator light is off on connection box is intact the connection box input voltage and current satisfy the requirements in Section 2.3 (Connection Box) Power on again to check if the symptom persists.
+Verify that power adapter is properly connected and in good condition if a connection box is used, the connection box is intact Motor is not running • input voltage and current satisfy the requirements in Section 1.4 (Specifications) and 2.3 (Connection Box) web control can be accessed (see "cannot open web control" on the next page) Power on again to check if the symptom persists.

-Symptoms Points to Check Verify that: Ethernet cable is properly connected (by unplugging and plugging again); Motor is running but Lidar's Destination IP is correctly set on the Settings page of web control; no output data is horizontal FOV is properly set on the Azimuth FOV page of web control; received, neither on firmware version of the sensor is correctly shown on the Upgrade page of web control; Wireshark nor on • Lidar is emitting laser light.
-This can be checked by using an infrared camera, an infrared sensor card, or a phone PandarView camera without infrared filter.
-Power on again to check if the symptom persists.
-Verify that: Lidar Destination Port is correctly set on the Settings page of web control; Can receive data on PC's firewall is disabled, or that PandarView 2 is added to the firewall exceptions; Wireshark but not on PC's VLAN ID is the same as the lidar's; (NOTE This requirement applies only when the product model supports PandarView VLAN and that VLAN tagging is enabled.)
-Failuai view the latest version of PandarView 2 is installed on the PC.
-Power on again to check if the symptom persists.
+Symptoms Points to Check Verify that Ethernet cable is properly connected (by unplugging and plugging again) Motor is running but Lidar's Destination IP is correctly set on the Settings page of web control no output data is horizontal FOV is properly set on the Azimuth FOV page of web control received, neither on firmware version of the sensor is correctly shown on the Upgrade page of web control Wireshark nor on • Lidar is emitting laser light.
+This can be checked by using an infrared camera, an infrared sensor card, or a phone PandarView camera without infrared filter Power on again to check if the symptom persists.
+Verify that Lidar Destination Port is correctly set on the Settings page of web control Can receive data on PC's firewall is disabled, or that PandarView is added to the firewall exceptions Wireshark but not on the latest PandarView version (see the Download page of Hesai's official website or contact Hesai technical PandarView support) is installed on the PC Power on again to check if the symptom persists.
+Verify that Ethernet cable is properly connected (by unplugging and plugging again) • Lidar's IP is in the same subnet with the PC's.
+Users may use WireShark to check the lidar's IP that broadcasts Cannot open web data packets control CONTROL Afterwards, restart PC, or connect the lidar to another PC power on again to check if the symptom persists

-Symptoms Points to Check Cannot open web control Verify that: Ethernet cable is properly connected (by unplugging and plugging again); Lidar's IP is in the same subnet with the PC's.
-Users may use WireShark to check the lidar's IP that broadcasts data packets; PC's VLAN ID is the same as the lidar's.
-(NOTE This requirement applies only when the product model supports VLAN and that VLAN tagging is enabled.)
-Afterwards: restart PC, or connect the lidar to another PC; power on again to check if the symptom persists.
-Abnormal packet size (missing packets) Verify that: horizontal FOV is properly set on the Azimuth FOV page of web control; motor's spin rate is steady on the Home page of web control; Lidar's internal temperature is between -20°C and 95°C on the Operation Statistics page of web control Ethernet is not overloaded; no switch is connected into the network.
-The data transmitted from other devices may cause network congestion and packet loss.
-Afterwards: connect the PC only to the lidar and check for packet loss; power on again to check if the symptom persists.
+Symptoms Points to Check Abnormal packet size (missing packets) Verify that horizontal FOV is properly set on the Azimuth FOV page of web control motor's spin rate is steady on the Home page of web control Lidar's internal temperature is between -20°C and 95°C on the Operation Statistics page of web control Ethernet is not overloaded no switch is connected into the network.
+The data transmitted from other devices may cause network congestion and packet loss Afterwards, connect the PC only to the lidar and check for packet loss power on again to check if the symptom persists